theory/justatheory/content/post/past/db/pg/enforce-set-of-values.md

      public | eye_colors | table | david
      public | faces      | table | david

-A quick look at the `eye_colors` table will tell you what’s going on, and you can figure out that you just need to add a new row:
+A quick look at the `eye_colors` table will tell you what's going on, and you can figure out that you just need to add a new row:

 ``` postgres